agiledev-students-fall2022/project-proposal-decider/README.md

 ### How?
 Basically, users can:
--Create decisions(users can add decisions' weight).
+1. Create decisions(users can add decisions' weight).
--During party games, players can be drwan from a turntable.
+2. During party games, players can be drwan from a turntable.
--Generating random numbers in a specific interval.
+3. Generating random numbers in a specific interval.
--Users can choose and design from a variety of themes .
+4. Users can choose and design from a variety of themes .
--Share the decisions with friends via link or text.
+5. Share the decisions with friends via link or text.
--Quickly import options from the clipboard.
+6. Quickly import options from the clipboard.

  **
 Extented functions includes:
--Coin toss: use heads and tails to help you make decisions.
+1. Coin toss: use heads and tails to help you make decisions.
--Multiuser interactions: Share urls to others, and multiple usrs can add multiple decision items at the same time.
+2. Multiuser interactions: Share urls to others, and multiple usrs can add multiple decision items at the same time.

 ### Scope